 Making a glitter jar with hearts can be done a variety of ways.
 Below, I’ll share two ideas for how to make a glitter jar for Valentine’s Day.

 How to Make a Glitter Jar – Heart Glitter Jar #1

 First clean out an empty bottle for your sensory gun.
 For the first heart sensory bottle, I started out with a 10-ounce bottle (an empty and clean club soda bottle).
 I’d suggest using a plastic bottle if the glitter jars will be around smaller kiddos.

-After that, we added a bit of heart glitter.
+After that, add in a bit of heart glitter.
 For this one, we stuck with just the red hearts.
 The glitter wasn’t measured – we just added whatever we felt like.